arangodb/docs/3.6/http/repairs.md

 header `x-arango-async: store` to put the job into background and get its results later.
 Otherwise the request will most probably result in a timeout and the response will be lost!
-The job will still continue unless the coordinator is stopped, but there is no way to find out if it is still running, or get success or error information afterwards.
+The job will still continue unless the Coordinator is stopped, but there is no way to find out if it is still running, or get success or error information afterwards.

 Starting the job in background can be done like so: